A developer GPG key is a cryptographic key pair that serves as your digital identity in the software development ecosystem. This key enables:

 Create a key with 1-year expiration (recommended, never have indefinite keys)

-Export your public key as ASCII-armored for sharing
+EOFExport your public key as ASCII-armored for sharing

-2. Configure Git to Use Your Key
+gpg --export --armor YOUR_KEY_ID > public-key.asc2.
+Configure Git to Use Your Key

-Add to your .gitconfig
+Add to your .gitconfig:

 [user]